 Finally, we invite others to use the same data to explore further the qui tam landscape.

-This article by TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on March 21, 2018.
+TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on March 21, 2018.

-Top States for Qui Tam Filing
+Top States for Qui Tam Lawsuits

 By R. Scott Oswald